-Ozone depletion results in a weak but statistically significant (at the 95% level) reduction of the ACC transport at both locations, in line with the weakening of the westerlies.
-This weakening represents 2% and 1% of the current-day mean ACC transport in the Drake Passage and South of Africa, respectively.
-In contrast, increasing GHGs lead to a strengthening of 6% and 4% of the current-day mean ACC transport in the Drake Passage and South of Africa, respectively, as expected from the strengthening of the westerlies.
-There is a larger spread in the ACC transport changes in the individual simulations South of Africa compared to the Drake Passage, as the former region is located in the middle of the high-resolution nest and is therefore characterized by more vigorous eddy activity.
-Nevertheless, the magnitude of the ensemble mean changes are in good agreement at the two locations for all of the ensembles, giving confidence in the results.
+Ozone depletion results in a weak but statistically significant (at the 95 % level) reduction in the ACC transport at both locations, in line with the weakening of the westerlies.
+This weakening represents 2 % and 1 % of the current-day mean ACC transport in the Drake Passage and south of Africa, respectively.
+In contrast, increasing GHGs lead to a strengthening of 6 % and 4 % of the current-day mean ACC transport in the Drake Passage and south of Africa, respectively, as expected from the strengthening of the westerlies.
+There is a larger spread in the ACC transport changes in the individual fore benefits from having the effects of mesoscale features properly simulated.
+Figure 17 shows the changes in SST in the domain of the high-resolution nest.
+The increase in GHGs leads to warming over the entire domain, but the warming is not uniform as the former region is located in the middle of the highresolution nest and is therefore characterized by more vigorous eddy activity.
+Nevertheless, the magnitudes of the ensemble mean changes are in good agreement at the two locations for all of the ensembles, giving confidence in the results.
 Interestingly, the combined effect of ozone recovery and increasing GHGs on the ACC is very similar in magnitude to the effect of increasing GHGs alone.
-The ACC transport in the Drake Passage and South of Africa is stronger by 6.0 Sy and 6.9 Sy, or 6% and 4%, respectively at the end of the twenty-first century compared to today.
+The ACC transport in the Drake Passage and south of Africa is stronger by 6.0 and 6.9 Sv, or 6 % and 4 %, respectively, at the end of the twentyfirst century compared to today.
 This points to a non-linear response to the combined forcing.
 It is known that changes in the ACC transport do not scale with the increase in the wind stress over the Southern Ocean due to eddy saturation (e.g., Farneti et al., 2010).
-The stronger wind stress increases the northward Ekman transport over the Southern Ocean resulting in a steepening of isopycnals across the ACC, on one hand, and it increases eddy activity, which acts to flatten isopycnals, on the other hand.
+The stronger wind stress increases the northward Ekman transport over the Southern Ocean, resulting in a steepening of isopycnals across the ACC on one hand, and it increases eddy activity, which acts to flatten isopycnals, on the other hand.
 The two effects offset each other, resulting in only small changes in the transport of the ACC.
 In addition to the changes in wind stress, the ACC is also sensitive to the density gradient across it (Farneti et al., 2015).
-FOCI simulates a large spread in this density gradient, which likely also contributes to the similar ACC transport changes due to GHGs alone and due to both GHGs and ozone, when ensemble means are considered.
+FOCI simulates a large spread in this density gradient, which likely also contributes to the similar ACC transport changes due to GHGs alone and due to both GHGs and ozone when ensemble means are considered.